NEFSC/READ-SSB-LEE-On-the-servers/README.md

 3. Click Personal Access Tokens and generate a new token.
 Give it all the permissions.
 4. Save the that token somewhere.

+Note: If you have already created a repo you would like to access, you will need to use the corresponding token to gain access to your repo not a new one.

 ## Storing the personal access token on the servers
 We need to store the personal access token on the servers.
 This is a great mystery.
 A great mystery indeed.
 I have mostly taken this info from [Some discussion on Stack Overflow](https://stackoverflow.com/questions/46645843/where-to-store-my-git-personal-access-token)